DIGITAL ARTS FUNDAMENTALS

 In this class, we dive into the anatomy, volume, shape, and form, as well as the weight of the human body, using live models.
 We combine long pose detail drawing, with quick gesture sketches, to help the students understand the difference and the connection between form and movement.
-Gesture drawing is an important first step and a basic foundation for understanding acting and movement.
-Here we focus on the meaning of body language, and multiple characters interaction in a various story context.
+Gesture drawing is an important first step and a basic foundation for understanding action and movement.
+Here we focus on the meaning of body language and multiple characters interaction in a various story context.

 Lecturer: Anthony Christov

 Knowing perspective is the base of any career in design.
 Perspective is extremely necessary, yet it’s one of the most common weak areas of most artists.

 Perhaps the reason is that perspective is not an art, but a science.
 The difference between art and science is that art could have multiple right answers, whereas science has only one such.

 Perspective can be bent and played with, but cannot be cheated or ignored.
 As with everything, before one bends the rules, one needs to be well versed in them.